NET WORTH: Unknown

 DIGITAL RIGHTS: Kaphan has supported Wikimedia Foundation, Electronic Frontier Foundation, and Long Now Foundation, a project of computer pioneer Daniel Hillis and Whole Earth founder Stewart Brand to develop The 10,000 Year Clock.

-ENVIRONMENT: Grantees have included Earth Economics, and Seattle Tilth, a "nonprofit organic gardening and urban ecology organization with classes, learning gardens and farms, children's programs and community," both in Washington State.
+ENVIRONMENT: Past grantees include Earth Economics, and Seattle Tilth, a "nonprofit organic gardening and urban ecology organization with classes, learning gardens and farms, children's programs and community," both in Washington State.
 Kaphan has also supported NRDC through his foundation.

-HEALTH & HUMAN SERVICES: Kaphan earmarks funds for Seattle Cancer Care Alliance and DESC of Seattle, which serves disabled and vulnerable homeless adults.
+HEALTH & HUMAN SERVICES: Kaphan supports Seattle Cancer Care Alliance and DESC of Seattle, which serves disabled and vulnerable homeless adults.

 OTHER: Kaphan has supported A Jewish Voice for Peace.
-On a global level, support has gone to Oxfam America and Worldreader, which provides e-books to people in low-income countries.
+On a global level, past grantees include Oxfam America and Worldreader, which provides e-books to people in low-income countries.

 The Kaphan Foundation does not provide a clear avenue for getting in touch but below is contact information: